First time here? Check out the Help page!

 Some notes and cautions on the DOE-2 documentation:

-1. The 2.1A Engineering Engineers Manual is, IMHO, very good but unfortunately has never been updated since it was written in 1982.
-None of the fundamental stuff has changed, but don't expect to find anything that was added after 1982.
-What I like about the Engineering Manual is the one-to-one correspondence with what's actually in the code - same variable names, same equations, etc.
+The 2.1A Engineering Manual is, IMHO, very good but unfortunately has never been updated since it was written in 1982.
+None of the fundamental stuff has been changed, but don't expect to find anything that was added afterwards. after 1982.
+What I like about the Engineering Manual is the one-to-one correspondence with what you what's actually find in the code - same variable names, same equations, etc.

 A friend of mine in China (Dr. ZHOU Hui at the China Academy of Building Research) used OCR and converted all the 2.1E documentation to searchable PDF about 9 years ago.
 These are available at the White Box Technologies Web site here .